 Peter Papadopoulos is an Australian lawyer specialising in Australian immigration law.
 He is an Accredited Specialist in Immigration Law.
 Since 2011, Peter has been annually voted by his peers as one of Australia's best immigration and civil rights lawyers and has been included on the annual Best Lawyers list for Australia.

-Peter is an expert in immigration law matters with extensive professional experience in advising clients both in Australia and overseas.
+Peter is an expert in immigration and citizenship law matters with extensive professional experience in advising clients both in Australia and overseas.
 He has practised extensively in the field of migration law by assisting clients with their visa applications as well as handling merits and judicial review matters.
 He is regularly consulted by fellow practitioners and their clients to guide them in solving complex cases.

 Migration Advice and Services

 Australia’s migration system changes frequently and can be complex and confusing.
-As an experienced migration law expert and registered migration agent, Peter can confidently guide you through the migration system and provide you with the advice and assistance you need.
+As an experienced migration law expert, Peter can confidently guide you through the migration system and provide you with the advice and assistance you need.

 Media and Publications

 Since 2001, Peter has taught migration lawyers and agents about various aspects of immigration and citizenship law and procedure.
 In addition to conducting seminars and workshops on various aspects of the skilled, family and humanitarian migration programmes, Peter enjoys sharing knowledge and insights into more complex immigration issues including automated decision-making, the health criteria, character, immigration compliance and fraud.
-Peter has shared his knowledge of migration law by conducting and delivering educational programmes on behalf of The College of Law, Law Council of Australia, Law Institute of Victoria, Australian Institute of Administrative Law, Council of Australasian Tribunals, Migration Practice Essentials, Ernst & Young, Nomos and RMIT University.
+Peter has shared his knowledge of migration law by conducting and delivering educational programmes on behalf of The College of Law, Law Council of Australia, Law Institute of Victoria, Law Society of Western Australia, Australian Institute of Administrative Law, Council of Australasian Tribunals, Migration Practice Essentials, Ernst & Young, Migration Institute of Australia and RMIT University.

-- Contributing Editor and Author, Australian Immigration Law published by Lexis Nexis (since 2008)
+- General Editor and Author, Australian Immigration Law published by Lexis Nexis (since 2008)